decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 }
   ```
 2. An instance of the scene class you defined is created using a [transport](https://github.com/decentraland/metaverse-rpc#transports) as an argument.
-3. Once the class is created, it requires an instance of `EntityController` to the host (the engine) , this is an asynchronous call.
+3. Once the class is created, it requires an instance of `EntityController` from the host (the engine), this is an asynchronous call.
 4. The host responds to that request and a proxy is created and assigned to the property `entityController`.
 5. Once all requirements are fulfilled, the scene object calls the `sceneDidMount()` method.
 At this point, you can be sure the required APIs are loaded in your class instance.